-Desintegra.me is the name of the project that intends to replace single-use plastics with a new material made from raw material extracted from algae.
-Desintegra.me means in Spanish that the material "disappears" if you use it.
+The Desintegra.me project intends to replace single-use plastics with a new material extracted from algae.
+Desintegra.me translates to the material which "disintegrates" when used.

-Algae packaging is designed to biodegrade in around two to three months after using it, depending on the thickness of the material and the temperature of the soil.
+Algae packaging is designed to biodegrade approximately two to three months after use, depending on the thickness of the material and the temperature of the soil.